kconner/mess-with-jujutsu/readme.md

 > jj squash is more powerful than git add because it can work on any change and its parent, moving stuff between them… Simpler, but more powerful, thanks to orthogonality.

+- `jj new -B @`: Makes a new commit before, not after, the current working copy.

+At this point, the log shows the current working copy as being in the middle.
+The child change is still there but is rebased if I change this one.
+The child change ID also remains the same.

+That makes sense with what I obseved about .gitignore and jj st before.
+The working copy can change freely, so its commit hash isn't decided until the next time jj actually runs and looks at it.
+At that point it would affect any child commits too.